-Members of the ARC and details of their attendance at meetings during the financial year ended 31 December 2013 are as follows:
+The ARC has three (3) members, all of whom are Independent Non-Executive Directors.
+Members of the ARC and details of their attendance at meetings during the financial year ended 31 December 2014 are as follows:

-Composition of Committee No. of Meetings Attended Foo Lee Khean Chairman (Senior Independent Non-Executive Director) 5/5 Ahmad @ Misron bin Yusof Member (Independent Non-Executive Director) 5/5 Wern Li Morsingh Member (Independent Non-Executive Director) 5/5
+Composition of Committee No. of Meetings Attended Foo Lee Khean Chairman (Senior Independent Non-Executive Director) 4/5 Ahmad @ Misron bin Yusof Member (Independent Non-Executive Director) (Retired with effect from 21 November 2014) 3/5 Wern Li Morsingh Member (Independent Non-Executive Director) 5/5 Oei Kok Eong Member (Independent Non-Executive Director) (Appointed with effect from 21 November 2014) Not Applicable

+The ARC held five (5) meetings during the financial year ended 31 December 2014.
 The meetings were appropriately structured through the use of agenda and board papers containing information relevant to the matters for deliberation, which were distributed to members with sufficient notice.